NickColley/nickcolley.co.uk/2022/10/13/voiceover-to-voice-call.md

 1. Open the VoiceOver Utility window by opening Spotlight with `command ⌘` + `space` and typing `VoiceOver Utility`.
 1. Go to the Sound tab and set the Output Device option to Multi-Output Device.

-{% image "./2022/10/13/voiceover-utility-sound.png", "VoiceOver Utility > Sound > Output Device set to Multi-Output Device" %}
+{% image "./2022/10/13/voiceover-utility-sound.png", "VoiceOver Utility showing Sound tab showing Output Device set to Multi-Output Device" %}

 ## 5. Configure Voice Call to use Aggregate Device